-If you are unable to remove your vehicles or plant from the site, make sure it is left in a secure area, preferably out of sight, with the keys removed.
+If you are unable to remove your vehicles or plant from the area, make sure it is left securely, preferably out of sight, with the keys removed.

 Are materials safely stacked and secured?

-Ensure building materials are safely stacked and stored so they can’t topple or be knocked over.
+Ensure materials are safely stacked and stored so they can’t topple or be knocked over.

 Are all flammable or dangerous substances locked away in secure storage places?

 Lock up your hazardous substances in secure storage appropriate for the type of substances being stored.
 Where possible remove hazardous substances from the site.